TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Index.rst

       'This is an utter failure!'
    );

-By default the log entries are written to file :file:`typo3temp/logs/typo3.log`.
+TYPO3 has the :ref:`FileWriter <filewriter>` enabled by default, so all log entries are written to a file.
+If the filename is not set, then the file will contain a hash like :code:`typo3temp/logs/typo3_<hash>.log`,
+eg: :file:`typo3temp/logs/typo3_7ac500bce5.log`.

 A sample output looks like this::

    Fri, 08 Mar 2013 09:45:00 +0100 [INFO] request="5139a50bee3a1" component="TYPO3.Examples.Controller.DefaultController": Everything went fine.